michaeljfuller/galaxy-test/README.md

 # Galaxy Test
 This is a demo project for the Galactic app.
+Where possible while still meeting the brief, references to the company have been omitted.
 You can see the app in action [here](https://michaeljfuller.github.io/galaxy-test), using a mock auth service that lets you log in with any valid credentials.

 ## Files Walk-through